dannygipson95/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to gain access to secure routes and data on websites that you would't have access to otherwise

 - [ ] What steps can you take in your web apps to keep your data secure?

+  You can require tokens to gain access to certain things or use secure routes.
+Users can use a login to get this token, and thus access

 - [ ] Describe how web servers work.

+  servers accept requests from browsers through the world wide web to display a webpage or information, which the web server responds with.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    C- put/post requests create information
+    R- get requests read/retrieve data for us
+    U- put/post updates data in an API
+    D- delete requests delete data from the API/Server

 ## Project Set Up